 As Health Minister, Norman worked to introduce crucial reforms to the care system, introducing a cap on care costs and ensuring that carers get the support they need.
 Norman led the drive to join-up our health and care system, with a greater focus on preventing ill-health.
 He also challenged the NHS to ensure that mental health gets treated with the same priority as physical health, introducing the first ever access and waiting time standards in mental health care for the treatment of common mental health problems like depression and anxiety, and for patients experiencing their first episode of psychosis.

-Norman now serves as the Liberal Democrats' Shadow Health Secretary, and is continuing his campaign to achieve equality for those who suffer from mental ill health.
+Norman served as the Liberal Democrats' Shadow Health Secretary from 2015 to 2017, and is continuing his campaign to achieve equality for those who suffer from mental ill health.